Web3-Serializer/TelegramThroughTor/README.md

 This PowerShell script helps you:

-- **Install the Tor Expert Bundle** if it’s not already on your PC — so you can run Tor without fuss.
+- **Install the Tor Expert Bundle** if it’s not already on your PC, so you can run Tor without fuss.
 - **Start Tor as a background process**, giving you a local SOCKS5 proxy at `127.0.0.1:9050`.
-- **Create a Telegram shortcut** on your Desktop with a custom Tor icon — making it easy to launch Telegram configured for anonymous proxying.
+- **Create a Telegram shortcut** on your Desktop with a custom Tor icon, making it easy to launch Telegram.
-- **Provide simple, clear instructions** on how to configure Telegram’s proxy settings to use Tor.
+- **Provide simple, clear instructions** on how to configure Telegram's proxy settings to use Tor.

 ---